Suit: US drug agency deemed firm 'kingpin' in 'drug cartel'

 A spokesman for St. Louis-based Mallinckrodt called it a "gross and inflammatory mischaracterization of the facts designed to create headlines."

-Drug companies are fielding lawsuits nationwide over the scourge of opioid abuse.
+The new claims come as drug companies field a flurry of lawsuits nationwide over the scourge of opioid abuse.

 The Tennessee complaint was filed on behalf of five district attorneys general and a child born addicted to opioids.